m0ar/safe-streaming/_posts/2017-06-13-what-are-streams-anyway.md

 {% endhighlight %}

 where
-* `f` is the functor describing the shape of our data
+* `f` is a functor describing the shape of our data; this means we can stream anything we can `fmap`, like lists and trees but also IO actions (and "non-collection" functors like `Maybe` and `Either a`, which might make less practical sense).
-* `m` is a monad where the stream elements may perform effects
+* `m` is a monad where the stream elements may perform effects.
+If it is `State` the stream can query and update some state while evaluating it's elements, if it is `IO` it can interact with the outside world, and so on.
-* `r` is the type of a value following the last element of the stream.
-In case the stream is infinite it simply never appear, so in that case, and where you simply don't care, the unit type `()` is commonly used.
+* `r` is the type of value at the end of the stream, which can be of another type than the stream elements.
+In case the stream is infinite it simply never appears, so in that case, and where you simply don't care, the unit type `()` is a common choice.

-In the `Streaming.Prelude` library, which mimics the Haskell prelude's list API, the less general type
+In the `Streaming.Prelude` library, which mimics the Haskell prelude's list API, the less general functor

 {% highlight haskell %}
 data Of a r = !a :> r
 {% endhighlight %}

 is used for `f`.
-This means that the stream models a left-strict pair of some `a` (probably a functor) followed by the "end of stream" type value.
+This means that the stream models a left-strict pair of some `a` (probably a functor, but does not have to be) followed by the "end of stream" type value.
 The reason for this less general type is that it allows an API closely related to Haskell lists, pipes, conduit, and io-streams.
-However, to be able to express nested streams the more general `f` is needed as a base type.
-This is very useful for defining things like chunking and concatenation of such streams.
+However, for enabling greater flexibility and to easily be able to express nested streams the polymorphic `f` is needed as a base type.
+Nested streams in particular is very useful for defining things like chunking and concatenation of such streams.